abhimvp/LLMAppStreamlit/README.md

     - The session object exists as long as the user keeps a browser tab open and the connection between the front-end and the back-end is active.
     - Each time you open a new tab in the browser and go to your Streamlit app, a new session is created.
 These sessions are independent.
     - A session is what happens in the browser & `state is how we capture that and store the current value of widgets & parameters to use later in the same session`

+- Streamlit Callbacks
+  - A callback is a **function** that gets called when the **user interacts with a widget**.
+  - We use callbacks via **on_change or on_click** parameters of the widget.
+  - on_change and on_click parameters accept a function name as an input argument.
+This function is the callback.
+  - If you use on_change or on_click, when Streamlit detects a change in a widget state, it will run the function specified in the on_change or on_click parameters and then will rerun the script as usual.